 Search our database of the best auto loan rates from dozens of lenders in your area to see if you can find a better deal.

 Finding the cheapest possible financing is increasingly important as the size and length of new-car loans continues to grow.

 Source: Interest.com weekly survey on October 13, 2016

 |60 months new||4.25%|

 |36 months used||4.73%|

 What to expect when getting a loan

-The average new-car loan rose to $30,032 during the first quarter of 2016, up more than 4.6% over the past year, according to Experian, one of the three major credit-reporting agencies.
+The average new-car loan rose to $29,880 during the second quarter of 2016, up more than 4.5% over the past year, according to Experian, one of the three major credit-reporting agencies.

 The average loan term has also grown to a whopping 68 months, committing borrowers to longer repayment plans.

 Of course, how much you'll pay, or whether you'll get a loan at all, is heavily dependent on your credit score.